Bill Murray joins thousands who turn out for Slammers game at Old Joliet Prison

-A crowd of about 5,500 on Thursday as a bit of baseball history was recreated at the Old Joliet Prison.
+A crowd of about 5,500 on Thursday took part in a bit of baseball history recreated at the Old Joliet Prison.

 The Joliet Slammers played an exhibition game against the Gateway Grizzlies in the same prison yard that was the home field for inmate teams that played baseball for decades at the former Joliet Correctional Center.